Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Adaptive Two-stage Stochastic Programming Formulation, Complexity and Value

 \subsection{Scenario Tree Formulation}

-In order to represent the adaptive two-stage approach described in Section \ref{genericAdaptiveFormSection}, we approximate the underlying stochastic process by generating finitely many samples.
-Specifically, a scenario tree is a fundamental method to represent uncertainty in sequential decision making processes \citep{Ruszczynski2003}, where each node corresponds to a specific realization of the underlying uncertainty.
-To construct a scenario tree, sampling approaches similar to the ones proposed for Sample Average Approximation can be adopted to approximate the underlying uncertainty.
-Theoretical bounds and confidence intervals regarding the construction of these trees and optimality of the solutions are studied extensively in literature (see e.g. \citet{Pflug2001, Shapiro2003, Kuhn2005}).
+In order to represent the adaptive two-stage approach described in Section \ref{genericAdaptiveFormSection} { over generic problem settings}, we approximate the underlying stochastic process by generating finitely many samples.
+Specifically, a scenario tree is a fundamental method to represent uncertainty in sequential decision-making processes \citep{Ruszczynski2003}, where each node corresponds to a realization of the underlying uncertainty.
+To construct a scenario tree, sampling approaches similar to the ones proposed for Sample Average Approximation can be adopted, where theoretical bounds and confidence intervals regarding the construction of these trees and optimality of the solutions are studied extensively in {the} literature (see e.g.,, \citet{Shapiro2003, Kuhn2005}).

-In the remainder of this paper, we consider a scenario tree ${\mathcal{T}}$ with $T$ stages to model the uncertainty structure in a multi-period problem with $T$ periods.
-We illustrate a sample scenario tree in Figure \ref{fig:ScenarioTree}, and represent each node of the tree as $n \in {\mathcal{T}}$.
+In the remainder of this paper, we consider a scenario tree ${\mathcal{T}}$ with $T$ stages to model the uncertainty structure in a multi-period problem with $T$ periods. {Note that for notational convenience, the number of stages is considered to be the same as the number of time periods, however these numbers can be different from each other depending on the studied problem setting.} We illustrate a sample scenario tree in Figure \ref{fig:ScenarioTree}, and represent each node of the tree as $n \in {\mathcal{T}}$.
 We define the set of nodes in each period $1 \leq t \leq T$ as $S_t$, and the period of a node $n$ as $t_n$.
 Each node $n$, except the root node, has an ancestor, which is denoted as $a(n)$.
 The unique path from the root node to a specific node $n$ is represented by $P(n)$.
 We note that each path from the root node to a leaf node corresponds to a scenario, in other words each $P(n)$ gives a scenario when $n \in S_T$.
 We denote the subtree rooted at node $n$ until period $t$ as ${\mathcal{T}}(n,t)$ for $t_n \leq t \leq T$.
 To shorten the notation, when the last period of the subtree is $T$, we let ${\mathcal{T}}(n) := {\mathcal{T}}(n,T)$ for all $n \in {\mathcal{T}}$.
 The probability of each node $n$ is given by $p_n$, where $\sum_{n \in S_t} p_n = 1$ for all $1 \leq t \leq T$.